Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows: Introduction

-Some of the first reports of coronal rain date from the 1970s by \citet{kawaguchi1970observed,leroy1972emissions} but it gained significant recognition only in the last decade.
-Coronal rain is characterised as cool, dense and clumpy plasma that exhibits temperature ranges from $10^3-10^5$\,~K and number density ranges of $10^{10}-10^{13}$\, cm$^{-3}$.
+Coronal rain is characterised as cool, dense and clumpy plasma that exhibits temperature ranges from $10^3-10^{5.5}$\,~K and number density ranges of $10^{10}-10^{13}$\, cm$^{-3}$.
 Coronal rain appears over the order of minutes and is most easily seen when observed off the limb, when it is seen in emission in chromospheric lines such as H$\alpha$ and \ion{Ca}{II}~H or in transition region lines such as \ion{Si}{IV}~1402\,\AA.
-Studies by \citet{antolin2012observing} have observed coronal rain to have a broad velocity distribution of $10 - 150$\, km\, s$^{-1}$, peaking between $50-100$\, km\, s$^{-1}$.
-The widths vary depending on the spatial resolution and the opacity of the spectral line of observation, averaging around $200-500$~km in the optical spectrum and $500-600$~km in the UV and EUV \citep{antolin2015multi, antolin2023extreme}.
-Other studies, such as \citet{csahin2023spatial}, have found widths twice higher in the UV and EUV probably due to the lower spatial resolution.
-The references stated above show that rain lengths also exhibit a dependence but at a minor degree on the wavelength of observation, and are more sparsely distributed than the widths.
+Studies by \citet{antolin2012observing, Ahn_2014SoPh..289.4117A, csahin2023spatial} have observed coronal rain to have a broad velocity distribution of $10 - 150$\, km\, s$^{-1}$, {with terminal velocities} peaking between $50-100$\, km\, s$^{-1}$, {and with accelerations about a third of solar gravity, and half that expected from effective gravity along semi-circular loops \citep{Schrijver_2001SoPh..198..325S,DeGroof05}}.
+The widths vary depending on the spatial resolution and the opacity of the spectral line of observation, averaging around {$50-500$}~km in the optical spectrum and $500-600$~km in the UV and EUV \citep{Tamburri_2025ApJ...990L...3T,antolin2015multi, antolin2023extreme, csahin2023spatial}.
+Rain lengths also exhibit a dependence but at a minor degree on the wavelength of observation, and are more sparsely distributed than the widths.
 Lengths in the optical spectra peak around $700-1000$~km, but about twice this value in the UV and low-temperature EUV lines.
 However, a long distribution tail is observed to higher length values for all wavelengths.
 For a review of the coronal rain properties please see \citet{antolin2022multi}.

-In addition to the descending coronal rain, the recent study by \citet{antolin2023extreme} identified an atmospheric response to the rain impact.
+The recent study by \citet{antolin2023extreme} identified an atmospheric response to the rain impact.
 They found speeds of the upward propagating features following the rain impact in the range of $50 - 130$\, km\, s$^{-1}$, and interpreted the lower and upper values in this range as corresponding to upflows and rebound shocks, respectively.
 This atmospheric response associated with coronal rain has also been predicted in numerical studies, e.g. by \citet{muller2003dynamics}.